sudaidoanh/Project/README.md

 - Design and configuration database by C# code on Visual Studio
 - Migration database to SQL Server local
 - And continuing to configure
+## 20/4 - 24/4 :
+- Complete the database configuration
+- Seed data and migration database to SQL Server
+- Create application layer structure
+- Create system roles and catalog user accounts
+- And continuing to develop